BrownieO/Conlang-notes/Balkeon/index.md

 # Balkeon
 ## Introduction
 Balkeon is a conlang created by MetroMan, a Chilean translator, amateur artist and worker at Metro.
-He went for the Babelian approach and borrowed words from many languages of the world (for non-core words at least).
+He grew dissatisfied with Esperanto.
+And thus, he aimed for a Babelian language and managed to get two speakers.
-In this website, we will do a brief overview of this conlang.
+We'll overview it here.

 <blockquote>
 <p>it's actually mostly correct</p>